aaronbloomfield/cpp-db-framework/README.md

 - A methods to return `last_insert_id()`, which would be called after `enter()`.
 Or perhaphs `enter()` could return that value.
 - A way to get the MySQL warnings after an update/entry.
 Or have it somehow return the error/warning status.
 - Enums are just stored as a `string`, and can be set (through the C++ object) to any value, and is not restricted to the enum value
+- Likewise, decimal types are just stored as `string` objects
+- If there is no auto_increment ID field in a table (or at least as the first column in a table), then it should detect this and prevent saving of records